 Here we will learn what is Oauth, and with this, we will see an example of how to implement the OAuth service provided by Facebook in ASP.NET MVC.
-Most of the web applications nowadays are providing Oauth login to access to there Application.
+Most web applications nowadays provide an Oauth login to access their application.
 Generally, Oauth is an open standard for authentication and authorization.

 Nowadays, many e-commerce sites to buy one product with a low price to register and remember Email ID and the Password of all those sites will be headaches because there is a solution known as Oauth.

 If we check any e-commerce portals, they have Google, Facebook, and Twitter buttons on the login page.
 If we click on the Facebook button, it will take us to the Facebook portal to login with our Facebook credentials.
 It will ask for access to public profile and EmailID information (Your public profile includes name, profile picture, age range, gender, language, country, and other public info).
-When we click on the okay button automatically, we will register, and we are logged inside the Ecommerce application.
+When we click on the okay button, we will register and automatically log in to the Ecommerce application.

 In the above example, the client application will be (Flipkart, snapdeal, amazon, Jabong), and Oauth providers will be (Google, Facebook, Twitter, LinkedIn, Microsoft, and Yahoo).
 In asp.net mvc 4 have inbuilt features of Oauth.
 Now let's explorer Oauth step by step, starting from creating Application in asp.net mvc.